 Now, there IS a difference.
 It’s just that I’m not sure that there was that much of a difference (the Colt was $400 more).
 To be sure, a well-built gun just feels a bit different in hand, but not all of us can plop down the price of a higher-end pistol.

 Here’s where the others on my list came in.
 Except for some pin issues with the Llama, all the guns were reliable and held up well.
 The Taurus had to go back to the mothership once for a repair, but it came back fine.
 On a teacher’s salary, I was darn glad to get the guns I did, and I enjoyed reloading for and shooting them.

 Types Of 1911s

-Alright – now that we have some background on 1911 sizes and build qualities, let’s look at some specific guns.
+Now that we have some background on 1911 sizes and build qualities, let’s look at some specific guns.
 Before we do, pricing needs to be clarified.
-Most of the guns I’ll list will have MSRP pricing over the +/- $500 price I set but real-world prices tend to be at or below that limit.
+Most of the guns on my list will have MSRP pricing over the +/- $500 price.
+However, real-world prices tend to be at or below that limit.

 There are certain guns that we can look at in order to keep prices around our $500 budget.
 Some of the most prominent companies that produce budget 1911s include:

-Rock Island Arsenal (Armscor), a Philippine-based company that makes guns of more than one brand and ammunition.
+- Rock Island Armory (Armscor): A Philippine-based company that makes guns of more than one brand and ammunition.

 This is a relatively short list of 1911 makers but I think everything we need is within this list.
 Guns from all of these manufacturers except Ruger have a real-world price of around $500, and the build quality is good for that price range.